fommil/fpmortals/manuscript/complete.md

     of a `case class`.
 It is useful only for educational purposes and adhoc performance optimisations.

-2. Abstract over the typeclass by an existing scalaz typeclass.
+2. Abstract over the typeclass by an existing Scalaz typeclass.
 This is the approach of `scalaz-deriving`, producing automated tests and derivations for products and coproducts